 Villa Rezzonico, Baroque villa in Bassano del Grappa, Italy.

-The villa was built between 1701 and 1740 and commissioned by Giovanni Battista della Torre di Rezzonico, father of the future Pope Clement XIII.
-The construction occurred during a period of great economic power for Venetian merchant families in the region.
+The villa was commissioned by Giovanni Battista della Torre di Rezzonico, the father of the future Pope Clement XIII, and built between 1701 and 1740.
+The family belonged to a Venetian merchant dynasty that had acquired considerable wealth and social standing in the area.

 The community of curious travelers